Necromancer1982/SmartSwitch/README.md

 **Safety**

 By operating the module at mains voltage, the active parts and pins should be covered against directly and indirectly touching.
 Therefore, I’ve designed a Bottom-Coverage for the module with FreeCAD and printed it with my Anet A6 3D-Printer.
 As positive side effect of the coverage, all SMT-Components on bottom side are protected against mechanical damages.

+### Safety Disclaimer

+Building and usage at your own risk.
+SmartSwitch uses potentially lethal mains voltages.

+If you are a beginner in electronics or don't have the proper experience to work with mains voltage, consult a professional!
+I am not liable for any mishaps that may occur due to misuse of SmartSwitch or electrical system (including mains power) including but not limited to: errors or omissions, loss of life, or property damage.
+Take all safety precautions as necessary.
+You are fully responsible for your actions, perform them at your own risk!